go-semantic-release/provider-git/README.md

 For this method you'll need to set `auth_username` and `auth_private_key`.
 If your private key uses a password then you'll also need to set `auth_password`.

+### Log Order Options

+log_order=dfs (Default) - Ordering by depth-first search in pre-order

+log_order=dfs_post - Ordering by depth-first search in post-order (useful to traverse history in chronological order)

+log_order=bfs - Ordering by breadth-first search

+log_order=ctime - Ordering by committer time (more compatible with `git log`)

 ## Licence